Niagara Bible Conference: History

 Most of the speakers were dispensationalists, and the Niagara Conference introduced many evangelical Protestants to dispensationalist teaching.
 The messages generally centered on the doctrines of Christ, the Holy Spirit, the Bible, missions and prophecy.
-Premillennialism and dispensationalism was defended and taught.
-Most of the leading dispensationalsts of the late 19th and early 20th century attended the conference regularly, including William Eugene Blackstone, Charles Erdman, James H. Brookes, William Moorehead, Adoniram Judson Gordon, Amzi Dixon, C.I.
-Scofield, and James Hudson Taylor (who founded the China Inland Mission).

-In 1890, the Believers' Meeting for Bible Study produced the document that came to be known as the "Niagara Creed."
+Premillennialism and dispensationalism were defended and taught.

+In 1878, 14 fundamental creeds were established by evangelical pastors.
 The Niagara Creed does not explicitly affirm dispensationalism, but it refers to several key dispensationalist beliefs, including the reality of the millennium, the restoration of Israel, and the distinction between the judgment of the saved and the damned.

+Starting in 1883, it was held in Niagara-on-the-Lake, Ontario at the Queen's Royal Hotel and its pavilion.
+In 1890, the Niagara Creed was officially adopted.